lthms/soap.coffee-lthms/site/posts/CleopatraV1.md

 2. To modify `style/main.sass` in `theme`
    to import this file

-Eventually, the second step will be automated, but in the meantime this customization is mandatory.
+Eventually, the second step will be automated, but, in the meantime, this customization is mandatory.

 ### Configuring Soupault